Year of entry 2024

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
-To find out more, read Language for Engineering (6 weeks) and Language for Science: Engineering (10 weeks).
+To find out more, read Language for Civil Engineering (6 weeks) and Language for Science: Civil Engineering (10 weeks).

-If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.
+You can also study pre-sessionals for longer periods – read about our postgraduate pre-sessional English courses.

 How to apply

-31 July – International applicants
+30 June 2024 – International applicants

-10 September - UK/EU applicants
+8 September 2024 – UK applicants

-If you're unsure about the application process, contact the admissions team for help.
+If you're still unsure about the application process, contact the admissions team for help.